RyanRio/TuckShop2017/CONTRIBUTING.md

     git checkout master
     git merge upstream/master

-This updates your local folder, so now update your online folder:
+This updates your local folder, so now update your online folder (After reviewing the changes of your local version!):

     git push origin master